Kr00k: Discovery

+Kr00k was discovered by ESET Experimental Research and Detection Team, most prominently ESET security researcher Miloš Čermák.

-It was named Kr00k by Robert Lipovsky and Stefan Svorencik.
+It was named Kr00k by Robert Lipovský and Štefan Svorenčík.
 It was discovered when trying variations of the KRACK attack.

 Initially found in chips made by Broadcom and Cypress, similar vulnerabilities have been found in other implementations, including those by Qualcomm and MediaTek.

 Patches

 The vulnerability is known to be patched in: